 There have been many reasons behind the creation of a website about Cecchetti and not least, to bring to a wider public, lesser known insights into this extraordinary Method of teaching classical ballet.
 I would like to thank first Katharine Kanter, director of the Société Auguste Vestris for her unwavering support, dedication and encouragement which since 2006, has been the catalyst for my research into the Cecchetti Method and ongoing professional practice.
 Our innumerable discussions, meetings, the “Vestris” events and collaboration with leading lights and visionary teachers and practitioners in the ballet world are the force majeure behind the articles in the website.

 I am so grateful to all my ballet teachers, each and every one has imparted wisdom and generously given of their art.
 In the study of the Cecchetti Method however, I must thank Richard Glasstone.
-Tt was he who first sparked what was to become a lifelong passion- particularly for his pragmatic approach to ballet training and in solving the problems of ‘difficult steps’.
+It was he who first sparked what was to become a lifelong passion- particularly for his pragmatic approach to ballet training and in solving the problems of ‘difficult steps’.

 I am indebted to Roger Tully for providing continual inspiration in daily practice as a professional dancer and teacher.
 He keeps the flame of the art of classical dancing alive and many of the realisations and practical applications of ideas expounded in the articles have come about directly as a result of working for nearly 20 years with him in the studio.

-I wanted to become a classical ballet dancer – or choreographer – from as early as I can remember.
 At age 5, I started after-school ballet classes at the Stella Mann School of Dancing in Hampstead, north London.
 Then at 16, I attended the Royal Ballet School for three years and took the Teacher’s Training Course Diploma under Valerie Adams.

-What Cecchetti created was a Method of teaching classical theatrical dancing, as opposed to a System such as Vaganova’s.
+What Cecchetti created was a Method of teaching classical theatrical dancing, rather than a System such as Vaganova’s.
 His Method is taught through classes which focus upon a series of steps and movement qualities on each day, and which he called the ‘Days of the Week’.
 As a dancer progresses through each Day, they will work on, refine and ultimately perfect those steps and movement qualities.
 No chance of ignoring or omitting any particular step one dislikes or would rather avoid!
 Consequently, once a dancer has learned and understood the Method – assuming it be taught well – he will have acquired a real and pure technique to a very high virtuosic level, a vast movement vocabulary and highly developed interpretative skills.

 A Method differs to a System in that it allows a teacher freedom to develop a dancer through a scientific teaching of technique.
 If it takes longer for a dancer to reach a required level, whether physical, mental or emotional, there is the freedom to allow it.
 Thus, a dancer’s individual, intrinsic qualities are allowed to emerge gradually over time and developed, rather than being imposed upon from the outset.
 Weaknesses which would perhaps not be not tolerated in a state conservatoire are dealt with as part of an ongoing learning process.
 The dancer as an individual is respected.
 The science behind the art form in methodological teaching provides a means to a high cultural and intellectual ballet education.